Quantum tunneling dynamics in a complex-valued Sachdev-Ye-Kitaev model quench-coupled to a cool bath: Tunneling current

-Time dependence of the tunneling current is presented in Fig. \ref{fig:dQdt}.
-The current grows initially as a power law, reaches the maximum value, and decays exponentially to zero consistently with vanishing chemical potential at long times in Fig. \ref{fig:mu}.
+Time dependence of the tunneling current is shown in Fig. \ref{fig:dQdt}.
+The current grows initially as a power law, reaches the maximum value, and decays exponentially to zero consistently with the discharging process of the SYK quantum dot.
 With intention to mark the lifetime of the effect we extract the half-life -- the time in which the current is decreased in half of its maximum value.
 Varying the initial temperature $T$ of the SYK quantum dot, we show the current's half-life for several coupling strengths in Fig. \ref{fig:t05} (\textit{left}).
 The stronger the coupling, the shorter the half-life of the tunneling current.
 Oppositely, the half-life increases with the initial temperature rise.
 For the temperatures $T \lesssim 0.4 J$ the tunneling current half-life growths linearly in $T$.

-To check if the $T$-linear half-life is specific for the SYK state, we substitute the SYK model with the one-body random Hamiltonian (\ref{H_bath}), often refereed to as the SYK$_2$ model, the same that describes the reservoir.
-This model has a typical Fermi liquid Green's function $G_R(t) \propto 1/t$ in the long time limit $J t \gg 1$, which makes it legitimate to build the SYK nFL/Fermi liquid comparison.
+To check if the $T$-linear current's half-life is specific for the SYK state, we substitute the SYK model with the one-body random Hamiltonian (\ref{H_bath}), often refereed to as the SYK$_2$ model, the same that describes the reservoir.
+This model has a typical Fermi liquid Green's function $G_R(t) \propto 1/t$ in the long time limit $J t \gg 1$, which makes it legitimate to build the SYK nFl/Fermi liquid comparison.
 Matching the tunneling current half-life for the SYK vs SYK$_2$ model in Fig. \ref{fig:t05} (\textit{right}), we ascertain that their temperature dependencies are drastically different.
 The current's half-life in the system of the SYK$_2$ quantum dot coupled to the cold bath increases as $T^2$ at low temperatures, which discerns it from the SYK model cooling protocol displaying the linear in temperature increase.

 Duration of the tunneling event in our system is defined by the tunneling contact resistance, similarly to an exponentially relaxing capacitor discharge.
-As such, our results are aligned with the prominent resistivity predictions for strange metals $\rho_{SM} \sim T$ \cite{Varma2002Singular, Son2017Strongly} and Fermi liquid $\rho_{FL}\sim T^2$.
-Therefore, the temperature dependence of the tunneling current half-life provides a distinguishing feature for the quantum dot exhibiting the SYK nFl phase against more common Fermi liquid behavior.
+As such, our results resemble the prominent resistivity predictions for strange metals $\rho_{SM} \sim T$ \cite{Varma2002Singular, Son2017Strongly, Chowdhury2018Translationally} and Fermi liquid $\rho_{FL}\sim T^2$.